 Once the App Volumes Wizard completes successfully, Finish

-After a reboot of the vm, the error disappears and the vm reports nicely to App Volumes Manager
+After a reboot of the VM, it reports nicely to App Volumes Manager

-Finally, I shutdown the vm and create a snapshot
+Finally, I do “ipconfig /flushdns” and “ipconfig /release” before I shutdown the VM and create a snapshot

 Disclaimer: Every tips/tricks/posting I have published here, is tried and tested in different it-solutions.
 It is not guaranteed to work everywhere, but is meant as a tip for other users out there.
 Remember, Google is your friend and don’t be afraid to steal with pride!
 Feel free to comment below as needed.